QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 In fact power laws seem to be very common as well.

-We now illustrate this by showing the empirical CCDF of
+We now illustrate this by showing the empirical CCDF of heavy tails.

 All plots are in log-log, so that a power law shows up as a linear log-log plot, at least in the upper tail.